Treat Date as Continuous Variable R

 Upon import of raw data, R often interprets dates as character objects - this means they cannot be used for general date operations such as making time series and calculating time intervals.
 To make matters more difficult, there are many ways a date can be formatted and you must help R know which part of a date represents what (month, day, hour, etc.).

-class.
+Dates in R are their own class of object - the Date class.
 It should be noted that there is also a class that stores objects with date and time.
-Date time objects are formally referred to as POSIXt
+Date time objects are formally referred to as POSIXt, POSIXct, and/or POSIXlt classes (the difference isn't important).
+These objects are informally referred to as datetime classes.

 - It is important to make R recognize when a column contains dates.